sai-manoj-kumar/iitg-moodle-notifier/README.md

 IITG Moodle Notifier
 ====================

-Notifies the user of any to their Moodle webpages of the courses to which they have subscribed to.
+Notifies the user of any changes to their Moodle webpages of the courses to which they have subscribed to.

 What is Moodle?